Liverpool owner FSG prepared to sell shares in EPL club - WHIZ News

-MANCHESTER, England (AP) — The owner of Liverpool confirmed on Monday that it is open to selling shares in the Premier League club amid reports it is inviting offers from potential buyers.
+The owner of Liverpool confirmed on Monday it was open to selling shares in the club amid speculation it was inviting offers from potential buyers.

-Fenway Sports Group (FSG) said in a statement that it remains committed to the club, which it bought in 2010 and has guided to a new era of success.
+Fenway Sports Group said in a statement it remained committed to the club it bought in 2010 and has guided to a new era of success.

-Responding to a report by the Athletic, which claimed Liverpool had been put up for sale, FSG said it would consider new shareholders.
+When asked by the Associated Press about the potential that Liverpool could be put up for sale, FSG said it would consider new shareholders.

 “FSG remains fully committed to the success of Liverpool, both on and off the pitch.”

-Todd Boehly and Clearlake Capital paid 4.25 billion pounds ($4.87 billion) to buy Chelsea in May, which was the highest amount ever paid for a soccer team.

-Liverpool has a bigger stadium and more storied history as one of the most successful teams in world soccer, having won the Champions League on six occasions.

-It has re-established itself as one of the leading clubs in Europe under FSG and won its first league title in 30 years — and 19th overall — in 2020.
+Liverpool has under FSG re-established itself as one of the leading clubs in Europe and won its first English league title in 30 years in 2020.

 Manager Jurgen Klopp has also helped the club win the Champions League, Club World Cup, FA Cup and League Cup since being hired in 2015.